dqna64/reactjs-project-tutorial/README.md

 This repository has the starter code for the CSESoc ReactJS Project Tutorial, a written set of exercises that teaches the fundamentals of the ReactJS front-end library by walking through the process of building a simple React application locally.

 The default (main) branch of this repository has a starter template.
-Download this repository and follow the tutorials at [https://learning-platform-six.vercel.app/articles/reactjs-tut-0](https://learning-platform-six.vercel.app/articles/reactjs-tut-0).
+Clone this repository to your system and follow the tutorials starting at [https://learn.csesoc.org.au/articles/reactjs-tut-0](https://learn.csesoc.org.au/articles/reactjs-tut-0) or [here](https://learning-platform-six.vercel.app/articles/reactjs-tut-0)

-A full reference solution is available on the [`full-walkthrough`](https://github.com/dqna64/reactjs-project-tutorial/tree/full-walkthrough) branch.
+A full reference solution is available on the [`full-walkthrough`](https://github.com/dqna64/reactjs-project-tutorial/tree/full-walkthrough) branch of this repository.

 To download this repository: